lonersCompany/strobo/_projects/project-5.md

 - "/v1538060225/stroboSELFDECONSTRUCTION.jpg"

 ---
 Selfportrait.
-Tribute to Francis Bacon.
 Decomposition of human conch as the disintegration of my consciousness.
-The absence of catching the reality,
+The absence of catching the reality.